Former Clemson DT re-signs with Chiefs

 The former Daniel high school product suffered a torn ACL injury and missed his rookie season back in 2011, but rebounded to start 14 games in 2012 and had 25 tackles.

-In his NFL career, he has 131 tackles and seven sacks across 86 career games.
+In his NFL career, he has six sacks across 75 career games.

 He was the #41st overall pick (2nd round) out of Clemson in the 2011 NFL draft and was named first-team All-ACC his senior season for the Tigers with 51 tackles, 9 tackles for loss and 16 quarterback pressures.